Unification of Gravity and Standard Model: Weyl-Dirac-Born-Infeld action: Conclusions

-This special behaviour is not possible in Riemannian geometry where Weyl gauge covariance does not exist; in ordinary gauge theories a regulator (DR scale $\mu$, etc) is added by hand; also, in conformal gravity action a dilaton is added as regulator field, to preserve its symmetry in $d=4-2\epsilon$.
-Even in string theory, local Weyl invariance (on Riemannian worldsheet, not in space-time as here) is actually broken by the added DR scale (the symmetry is restored by a condition of vanishing Ricci tensor; this may not be necessary if the worldsheet geometry is Weyl geometry).
+This special behaviour is not possible in Riemannian geometry where Weyl gauge covariance does not exist; in ordinary gauge theories a regulator (DR scale $\mu$, etc) is added by hand.
+Further, in conformal gravity action a dilaton is also added by hand as regulator field (to preserve its symmetry in $d=4-2\epsilon$).
+Not even in string theory can local Weyl invariance (on Riemannian worldsheet, not in space-time as here) be respected by regularisation (in $d=2+\epsilon$), with this symmetry broken by the added DR scale $\mu$; this symmetry is restored by a condition of vanishing Ricci tensor; this may not be necessary if the worldsheet geometry is Weyl geometry (then Weyl scalar curvature could act as regulator and preserve the symmetry, as here).

-Since the WDBI action has manifest Weyl gauge symmetry in $d$ dimensions, there is no Weyl anomaly, so this action is a consistent (quantum) gauge theory.
-In the leading order of a series expansion (in $\xi$) of the WDBI action, one recovers the Weyl gauge invariant action of SM and Weyl quadratic gravity, mentioned above; this theory undergoes a Stueckelberg mechanism in which the Weyl gauge boson $\omega_\mu$ becomes massive and Weyl gauge symmetry is broken.
-After $\omega_\mu$ decouples below Planck scale, Riemannian geometry is recovered in the broken phase, together with the Einstein-Hilbert gravity and SM action.
+Since the WDBI action has manifest Weyl gauge symmetry in $d=4-2\epsilon$ dimensions, there is no Weyl anomaly, so this action is a consistent (quantum) gauge theory of gravity.
+In the leading order of a series expansion (in $\xi$) of the WDBI action, one recovers a Weyl gauge invariant version of SM action plus Weyl (gauge theory of) quadratic gravity; this theory undergoes a Stueckelberg breaking mechanism in which the Weyl gauge boson $\omega_\mu$ becomes massive and Weyl gauge symmetry is broken.
+After $\omega_\mu$ decouples below Planck scale, Riemannian geometry is recovered in the broken phase, together with the Einstein-Hilbert gravity, SM action and a positive $\Lambda$.

-Regarding the sub-leading orders of the series expansion of WDBI action, these are operators suppressed by powers of dimensionless gravitational coupling ($\xi$), with a structure that has some similarities to quantum corrections to the leading order action.
+Regarding the sub-leading orders of the expansion of WDBI action, these are operators suppressed by powers of dimensionless gravitational coupling ($\xi$), with a structure that has some similarities to quantum corrections to the leading order action.
 In other words, the WDBI action may encode some quantum corrections.
-In the broken phase, these operators are higher dimensional operators suppressed by powers of $M_p$, familiar in the SM.
+In the broken phase, these operators are higher dimensional operators suppressed by powers of Planck scale, familiar in the SM.

-To conclude, the WDBI action is a general gauge theory of SM and gravity, mathematically well-defined and Weyl gauge invariant in $d$ dimensions and thus Weyl anomaly-free.
+To conclude, the WDBI action is a general gauge theory of SM and gravity, mathematically well-defined and Weyl gauge invariant in $d=4-2\epsilon$ dimensions and thus Weyl anomaly-free.
 This is an interesting unified (quantum) description, by the gauge principle, of SM and gravity, that deserves further study.